-- If you increase the air flow rate from "High" to "Ultra-High" by the remote control for HRV unit, it is necessary to have a initial setting by the remote control for indoor unit or HRV unit.
-The SS1 on the HRV unit is the selector switch - The SST on the HKV unit is the selector switch of air flow rate.
-When the remote control is not used, set the SST on the PC board to H.
+- If you increase the air flow rate from "High" to "Ultra-High" by the remote control for HRV unit, it is necessary to have a initial setting by the remote control for indoor unit or HRV unit - 2.
+The SS1 on the HRV unit is the selector switch of air flow rate.

+When the remote control is not used, set the SS1 on the PC board to H.